Alysonleca/Alysonleca/README.md

 **`Analytics Engineer | Data Engineer`**

-Experienced Senior Analytics Engineer with nearly six years in the data space, delivering high-impact solutions across Finance, Retail, Construction, and Steel industries.
+Experienced Senior Analytics Engineer with nearly six years in the data area, delivering high-impact solutions across Finance, Retail, Construction, and Steel industries.

 I specialise in the modern data stack and have a strong track record of building reliable data products, optimising pipelines, and enabling data-driven decision-making at scale.